tonezone6/LeftAlignedFlowLayoutExample/README.md

 # LeftAlignedFlowLayoutExample
-A simple example of using UICollectionViewFlowLayout
+A simple example of using `UICollectionViewFlowLayout` inside a contained self sizing `UICollectionView`

 ![LeftAlignedFlowLayoutExample](tagsCollectionView.png)